Star WR Declined Browns Trade Despite $120 Million-Plus Offer: Report

 Aiyuk didn’t have a no-trade clause.
 However, as he was entering the fifth and final year of his rookie contract, he was able to essentially void trades by telling suitors like the Browns that he wouldn’t sign an extension to remain with them beyond 2024.

-The trade price for Aiyuk would have certainly been a first-round pick and then some, and no franchise is going to toss one of those away for one year of a good player.
-That is doubly true for Cleveland after the massive mistake the front office made in trading three first-rounders, plus several other picks, to the Houston Texans in March 2022 for the right to pay quarterback Deshaun Watson a fully-guaranteed five-year deal worth $230 million.
+The trade price for Aiyuk would have certainly been a first-round pick and then some, and no franchise was going to toss one of those away for one year of a good player.
+That is doubly true for Cleveland after the massive mistake the front office made in trading three first-rounders, plus several other picks, to the Houston Texans in March 2022 for the right to pay quarterback Deshaun Watson a fully guaranteed five-year deal worth $230 million.

-Watson was out on the Browns during that trade courtship saga that saw the three-time Pro Bowler entertain interest from several teams, until Cleveland came with an over-the-top offer that no other suitor was willing to match.
+Watson was out on the Browns during that trade courtship saga, which saw the three-time Pro Bowler entertain interest from several teams, until Cleveland came with an over-the-top offer that no other suitor was willing to match.
 But general manager Andrew Berry’s attempt to repeat his own disastrous history in hopes of a better outcome with a similar play for Aiyuk fell short.

 Browns Can Pursue Expensive Talent After Restructuring Deshaun Watson’s Contract